Sonic Youth (EP): Background

 Sonic Youth is the only Sonic Youth release in which the guitars predominantly use standard tuning.
 James Jackson Toth of Stereogum stated that the album "sounds like the dark, post-punk cousin of Thurston's spunky new wave band the Coachmen."
 Drum-wise, the songs feature the more "downtown" roto-tom-addled stylings of Richard Edson, approaching the quasi-funk/hip-hop rhythms of 99 Records bands like ESG and Liquid Liquid.
 The bass guitar, though often playing minor key riffs, is almost funk-based, which was a common feature of post-punk and no wave music.
 The clean guitar tones contain little of the trademark noise that Sonic Youth would eventually become known for.

 Although the original record clocks in at under 25 minutes in length, Sonic Youth is considered by the band to be their first studio album.
 Kim Gordon has referred to it in her autobiography as an EP.

 Release

-Sonic Youth was released on 12" vinyl in March 1982 on then-mentor Branca's record label Neutral.
+Sonic Youth was released on 12-inch vinyl in March 1982 on then-mentor Branca's record label Neutral.
 It was released in Europe on the German Zensor label in 1984.

 Critical reception

 Sonic Youth has received a mixed reception from critics.

-In his review of the 2006 reissue, Brandon Stosuy of Pitchfork gave the EP a grade of 8.2 out of 10, calling it "obviously more primitive than the quartet's later work [...] the recordings offer a ghostly, mesmerizing locked groove" and that "this is SY at their most icy; it's an erudite, windswept set, wrapping distortion inside danceable half-frozen Liquid Liquid beats."
+In retrospective reviews, Brandon Stosuy of Pitchfork gave the EP a grade of 8.2 out of 10, calling it "obviously more primitive than the quartet's later work [...] the recordings offer a ghostly, mesmerizing locked groove" and that "this is SY at their most icy; it's an erudite, windswept set, wrapping distortion inside danceable half-frozen Liquid Liquid beats."
 Andy Kellman of AllMusic wrote, "Awkward and rather formative, the record sounds like a fusion of no wave and an early Factory band."
 Trouser Press wrote of the album: "This disc is no fun."

-Influence

-"She Is Not Alone" was covered by Slovenian band Borghesia, issued as a 1989 single by the Play It Again Sam label.